Origins of ENS

 - Non-surgical options are based on the use of injectable materials: – PRP (platelet rich plasma). – Hyaluronic acid. – Micronized Dermal Matrices.

 - The use of autologous rib cartilage grafts.
-They are especially useful if the cotton test is clearly positive and in all cases where there is a great loss in the anterior portion of the inferior turbinate.
-Autologous cartilage have a more reliable survival outcome that non-autologous cartilage and less potential complications than synthetic materials.
+They are especially useful if the cotton test is clearly positive and in all cases where there is a great loss in the anterior and middle portions of the inferior turbinates.
+Our preference is the use of autologous cartilage because we can harvest muscle fascia and perichondrium.
+Autologous cartilage have a more reliable survival outcome that non-autologous cartilage for stress loaded areas of the nose (such as the tip or middle vault) and less potential complications than synthetic materials.
+For non stress-loaded areas (such as the turbinates) donor cartilage behaves mostly like autologous cartilage in terms of survival, final volumes, structure, resilience, etc.

 - Performing fat grafting, with/without regenerative cells, in middle and posterior segments of the inferior turbinates and nasal septum itself.
 In the anterior segment of inferior turbinates this can be done if enough turbinate remnants persist.
 The advantage of this type of treatment is twofold: